10 Tips for Effective Email Unsubscribe Pages

 Please be advised that you can save this element to your Modules.
 And when designing a new campaign, you will just have to pull this sample from the Modules tab in your email.

-As we've already mentioned, the link should take recipients directly to the unsubscribe confirmation page — no unsubscribe confirmation emails allowed here.
+As we've already mentioned, the link should take recipients directly to the unsubscribe confirmation page — no unsubscribe confirmation emails are allowed here.

 10 tips for effective email unsubscribe pages